Smile-SA/hots/doc/source/developer.rst

 Git workflow and life cycle
 ===========================

-The "master" git branch
+The "main" git branch
 -----------------------

-The "master" branch contains the source trees from which the public releases of the :term:`hots` software products are built and distributed to the registries (PyPI, Docker hub, doc site).
+The "main" branch contains the source trees from which the public releases of the :term:`hots` software products are built and distributed to the registries (PyPI, Docker hub, doc site).

 Each release is identified by a Git tag named with the software distribution version.

-The changes in the "master" branch are processed by merging the "testing" branch when all issues from a milestone are considered as fixed, tested and relevant documentation changes are written.
+The changes in the "main" branch are processed by merging the "dev" branch when all issues from a milestone are considered as fixed, tested and relevant documentation changes are written.

 .. warning::

    The only change allowed directly in this branch is the :file:`VERSION.txt` file.

-The "testing" branch
+The "dev" branch
 --------------------

-The "testing" branch contains the "bleeding edge" version of the :term:`hots` software, tests and documentation.
+The "dev" branch contains the "bleeding edge" version of the :term:`hots` software, tests and documentation.

-The changes in the "testing" branch are processed by merging a personal branch when the issues from the personal branch are considered closed, and **the unit tests don't report any failure**.
+The changes in the "dev" branch are processed by merging a personal branch when the issues from the personal branch are considered closed, and **the unit tests don't report any failure**.

 .. warning::

-   Only "quick fix" changes are allowed directly in the "testing" branch.
+   Only "quick fix" changes are allowed directly in the "dev" branch.

 Personal branches
 -----------------

-Personal branches are created by forking the **testing** branch, by individual developers in order to fix one or more issues.
+Personal branches are created by forking the **dev** branch, by individual developers in order to fix one or more issues.

 The release cycle
 -----------------

-.. rubric:: Step 1: fork the "testing" branch in a personal branch
+.. rubric:: Step 1: fork the "dev" branch in a personal branch

-Refresh your clone of the testing branch:
+Refresh your clone of the dev branch:

 .. code:: console

-   git checkout testing
+   git checkout dev
    git pull

 .. rubric:: Step 2: create your personal branch: